Project status: Open

 The regulation to prevent new gas network connections is a significant change for the ACT community.
 The electrification of our city is a change that will happen over time, but we need to start now by preventing new sources of fossil fuel gas use.

-We need your help to design a regulation for the prevention of new residential and commercial gas network connections, so we can make sure the regulation considers the impacts of a change like this for ACT homes, businesses, industry and community groups.
+We asked for your help to design a regulation for the prevention of new residential and commercial gas network connections, so we can make sure the regulation considers the impacts of a change like this for ACT homes, businesses, industry and community groups.

 • Make sure the new regulation considers the impacts of a change like this on all members of our community.

-• Get your feedback on the issues we have already identified, and for you to tell us about things we may not have considered yet.
+• Hear your feedback on the issues we have already identified, and for you to tell us about things we may not have considered yet.

 • Support the development of an Integrated Energy Plan (IEP) that reflects the views, concerns and interests of the ACT community and stakeholders.
 A draft IEP is planned to be released for community consultation in the second half of 2023.